mluu3/selenium-webdriver-cucumber/README.md

 ### Allure - Cucumber JVM

 Then execute ``mvn clean test allure:report`` goal.
 After tests executed allure JSON files will be placed in ``target/allure-results`` directory by default.
-Report will be generated tо directory: ``target/allure-report/index.html`` [click here to see a report](https://jenkins-minh.herokuapp.com/job/seleniu-webdriver-cucumber/Allure_20Report/)
+Report will be generated tо directory: ``target/allure-report/index.html``.
+Please wait for allure-report folder is created.
+[click here to see a report](https://jenkins-minh.herokuapp.com/job/seleniu-webdriver-cucumber/Allure_20Report/)

 Warning: